nycure/small_web_projects/README.md

-In this Repository I have Very small Projects which i done while learning.
+This repository contains a collection of small projects that I built while learning.